 Carlos Sanchez was born in Mexico City, Mexico.
 Carlos studied accounting and economics courses in Mexico City before moving to Philadelphia.
 Carlos is an active member of the Mexican community in south Philadelphia and has been involved with social justice movements such as the New Sanctuary Movement.
 He is the filmmaker and producer of the documentary “El Sol Sale Para Todos” (2010), which recounts the emergence and growth of the Mexican community in South Philadelphia.
 Carlos is also a member of Juntos and is a Fleisher Art Memorial FAMbassador, liaison to the Latino community in South Philadelphia.
 Carlos is a crucial member of the Puentes de Salud team as the Administrator.
 He is in direct contact with all health clinic patients and the operations of Puentes’s new health and wellness center.

 Dacey Stratton, CRNP, completed her Master of Science in Nursing with a concentration in Women’s Health at the University of Pennsylvania.
 Prior to joining the Puentes team, she served as the lead clinician at Latina Community Health Services, a grant-funded program serving immigrant women.
 During her first year at Puentes Dacey has focused on expanding access to sexual health and contraceptive services.
 As Medical Co-Director of Puentes, Dacey Stratton leads Women’s Health efforts and the Puentes Nurse Practitioner Residency Program.

 Esther Morales, MA

-Esther Morales studied health disparities in Native American communities at the University of Pennsylvania.
-At Puentes, Esther has worked with families in South Philadelphia and helped expand education programming for Puentes Hacia el Futuro.
-Her current goals are to strengthen education and social service programs offered at Puentes.
+Esther Morales studied Psychology at Rowan University and health disparities in Native American communities at the University of Pennsylvania.
+At Puentes, Esther has worked with families in South Philadelphia and helped expand education programming and non-profit structure.

 Promotora Program Director